dhwanikatagade/notes-on-study/relearning_cpp/concurrency_and_memory_ordering.md

       - This involves two way deep syncing of this thread's stores as well as stores of other threads for the subsequent load
       - This is represented in the diagrams with the two circular arrows
 - Types of memory fences
-  - Fences help in achieving cross thread synchronization using lighter than sequential consistency atomic operations
+  - Fences help in achieving cross thread visibility guarantees while using relaxed atomic operations
-    - Atomic fences can be used to achieve visibility guarantees across other relaxed atomic operations
+    - SC atomic fences can be used to achieve sequential consistency across other relaxed atomic operations
     - These tend to be less restrictive for concurrency compared to sequentially consistent atomic operations
+    - Correctly used fences can provide just the right amount of required concurrency restriction in the right place
+    - The function `std::atomic_thread_fence(std::memory_order)` serves as a fence in C++
   - Fences map onto the functionality of one or more barriers
   - ![image missing](./images/conc_mem_ord/barrier-types-fence.png "Memory barriers and fences mapping.")
   - Release fence